-The French paleontologist and winegrower Auguste Courtiller (1795-1875) studied architecture in Paris.
-After that, he worked in his hometown Saumur (Loire) with scientific research.
-He is one of the founders of the local museum and author of the museum catalog.
+French paleontologist and winegrower Auguste Courtiller (1795-1875) studied architecture in Paris.
+Then he worked in his hometown Saumur (Loire) with scientific research.
+He is one of the founders of the museum there and the author of the museum catalog.

-For thirty years, he led the wine-growing station in Saumur and planted the extensive herbarium Jardin des Plantes with vines. cuttings on.
-His name is immortalized in some grape varieties, eg. B at the of him at the Loire introduced Admirable de Courtiller or at the 1842 selected by him Courtiller Musqué ( Muscat Précoce de Saumur ).
-As a paleontologist in 1860 he described the ammonite species Ammonites cephalotus and Kamerunoceras salmuriensis.
+For thirty years he headed the wine growing station in Saumur and laid the extensive herbarium Jardin des Plantes with vine cuttings on.
+His name is immortalized in some grape varieties, e.g. B at the of him at the Loire introduced Admirable de Courtiller or at the Courtiller Musqué, which he selected in 1842 ( Muscat Précoce de Saumur ).
+In 1860, he described the ammonite species Ammonites cephalotus and Kamerunoceras salmuriensis as paleontologists.